-If you want to apply to UF, the deadline for Fall 2022 admissions is March 1 and the application fee costs $30.
+If you are applying to UF, the deadline for Fall 2023 admissions is March 1 and the application fee is $30.

-Students who apply for Fall should receive an admissions decision no later than February 26.
+Students who apply to UF for the fall semester should receive an admissions decision no later than February 25.

 |Mean Unweighted GPA||3.9|